sudobyter-hub/FIleOrg/README.md

 # FIleOrg
-### very simple tool to move files from directories to one directory
+### Very simple tool to move files from directories and sub dirctoires to one directory
 # Why this tool ?
 #### I lost files then I recoverd them but they were messy not orginized. therefor I created this tool to orgnize my files. to keep files with different extenstions isolated and delete the unwanted files.